victorocha11/ToDoListApp/README.md

 4. If you want to delete an task, press on it.
 5. If you want to delete the list, open it, than press on Remove List

+This App is available in Portuguese, English, Spanish and French.